nronzel/pyrealescrape/README.md

 ## Usage

--- to be filled out --
+-- to be filled out at a later time --

 ## Coming Soon

+- TODO
+    - refactor the code - would like the code to be more DRY, currently very wet.

 - custom parameters
     - ~location~
     - beds
     - baths
     - single or multi family
+    - min price
+    - max price?
 - ~output to MongoDB and CSV~
 - potential rewrite in Go with Colly framework
 - ~Parse the address into separate categories to normalize.
 This will also allow filtering by excluding towns or zip codes you don't like.~
 - rotating user-agents
-- implementing a proxy and rotating proxies to help prevent rate-limiting
+- implementing use of a proxy and rotating proxies to help prevent rate-limiting

 ## Goals and Lessons

-My goal for this project is to have a frontend written in SolidJS, data stored in MongoDB, and served through an Express API.
+My goal for this project is to have a frontend written in SolidJS, data stored in MongoDB, and requests from the frontend served through an Express API.

 I DO NOT intend on setting up public hosting for this due to how easily it will break, and legality issues regarding others' intentions with the data.